20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Create Personal Gallery Walls with Mixed Frames

-• Content mixing: Combine personal photos with art prints, pressed flowers, or meaningful objects
+• Mix It Up: Combine personal photos with prints, pressed flowers, ticket stubs—anything that holds a memory.

 A refreshed bedroom layout with rearranged furniture, showcasing an inviting and spacious atmosphere.